OpenDeepmind/html-minifier/README.md

     C:\>HtmlMinifier.exe "C:\Folder" ignorejscomments

+You can also select folders to exclude from minification

+    C:\>HtmlMinifier.exe "C:\Folder" -"C:\Folder\specialViews" -"C:\Folder\subfolder\Views"

 If you'd like to find out how to use this with MSBUILD and your next publish, please follow this [link.](http://deanhume.com/Home/BlogPost/a-simple-html-minifier-for-asp-net/2097)

 ## Maintainers